AviatrixSystems/Docs/HowTos/tgw_plan.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
 Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
+This account is for launching Transit gateway.
+It does not need to be the same account as TGW creator.
 Gateway Namen                                   Select a Transit GW from the drop down menu.
 ==========================================      ==========